PRQL/prql-query/README.md

-# prql: query and transform data with PRQL
+# pq: query and transform data with PRQL

 ## Installation